jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 In this case `inventory orb` creates a pointer named `orb` of type `Inventory`, and then cast pointer returned by `Spawn` function to an `Inventory` class type.
 You'll need to use this method whenever you're trying to get access to variables, properties and functions defined only for a specific class.

-But why I should cast `actor` to `inventory` if Zscript already know about existing of such class?
-Because by default everything that got spawned treats as `actor` type, since every single actors in Gzdoom inherit from base class `actor`, which is a base class for all **map objects** in the game.
+But why I should cast `Actor` to `inventory` if Zscript already know about existing of such class?
+Because returned pointer type of a `spawn` function is `actor` type, since every single actors in Gzdoom inherit from base class `actor`, which is a base class for all **map objects** in the game.

 You can simplify type casting by using the word `let`: